 Regional Transit Element

-The 2040 Regional Transit Element (2040 RTE) is the guiding document for transit in the region.
+The 2040 Regional Transit Element (2040 RTE) is the current guiding document for transit in the region.
 Through collaboration with the three large transit agencies and TAC, in addition to public input, NFRMPO staff recommended three connections for further study:

 - Fort Collins to Wellington;

 - US85 (Eaton to Greeley and Denver).

 In addition, the 2045 RTE recommended combining the Coordinated Plan with the RTE, ensuring equitable investment, maintaining the Transit Development Program (TDP), and expanding education.
 These recommendations are also based on the transit portion of the NFRMPO’s 2040 Regional Travel Demand Model, and the North Front Range Transit Vision Feasibility Study.
-Read more bout the 2040 RTE.
+Read more about the 2040 RTE.

 The City of Loveland Transit (COLT) system is operated by the City of Loveland’s Public Works Department.
 COLT’s fixed-route service runs from 6:48 a.m. to 6:40 p.m., Monday through Friday and from 8:48 a.m. to 5:40 p.m. on Saturday, with one-hour headways.
 Paratransit and senior door-to-door service is available during the same hours for eligible passengers.
 Three routes provide service from two main transfer centers: Orchards Shopping Center and the South Transfer Center on 8th Street.
 The City of Loveland also provides funding for the FLEX service between Fort Collins, Longmont, and Boulder.

 Greeley-Evans Transit (GET) is operated by the City of Greeley and provides fixed-route, paratransit services, and Call-N-Ride, to the public within Greeley, Garden City, and Evans.
 Service to Evans and Garden City is provided through an Inter-governmental Agreement (IGA).
 All University of Northern Colorado students are able to ride free with their ID.